othaderek/DesignPatterns/README.md

 ```

-Then we will create an `EmailNotificationExecutor` class that implements `INotificationExecutor`
+Next we will create an `EmailNotificationExecutor` class that implements `INotificationExecutor`
 ```java
 package com.odhp.factory;